Updated May, 2023

 Estimating future returns

-In the analysis above we assumed that the annual income stream will stay constant throughout the entire life of the tile.
+In the analysis above, we assumed that the annual income stream will stay constant throughout the entire life of the tile.
 However, this may not be the case.
-Corn and soybean yields have increased over recent decades as shown in Figure 3.
-Corn yields have increased by 2.4 percent and soybean yields by 1.8 percent per year since 1980.
+Corn and soybean yields have increased over recent decades in the US as shown in Figure 3.
+Corn yields have increased by an average of 2.1% and soybean yields by 1.6% per year since 1980.
 Most experts expect this trend to continue, if not increase.
 The impact of trend yield increases over the life of the tile drainage can be substantial.
 The yield response to tile drainage can be estimated by comparing the area to be drained to portions of the field with similar soil types that are already adequately drained or don’t need drainage.

 Investment analysis methods

-Below are two ways of computing the economic returns from investing in subsurface drainage.
+Below are two methods for computing the economic returns from investing in subsurface drainage.

 1) Payback Period - This is a relatively simple analysis.
 It is computed as the number of years required to repay the original investment in tile drainage.